 Marketplace

-Marketplaces like Etsy, Gumroad, and Udemy provide an easy way to get started.
+Marketplaces like Etsy, Gumroad, and Udemy make it easy to get started.
 You benefit from built-in audiences and integrated payment processing.
 The downside is higher fees and limited control over branding.
 Marketplaces are ideal if you are testing your product or just starting out, but may be less suitable for scaling a proven product.

 eCommerce platform